 An amount you could owe during a coverage period (usually one year) for covered health care services before your plan begins to pay.
-An overall deductible applies to all or almost all covered items and services.
-A plan with an overall deductible may also have separate deductibles that apply to specific services or groups of services.
-A plan may also have only separate deductibles.
-(For example, if your deductible is \$1000, your plan won't pay anything until you've met your \$1000 deductible for covered health care services subject to the deductible.)
+An overall - deductible applies to all or almost all covered items and services.
+A plan with an overall deductible may example.)

-IO0% 0%

-(See page 6 for a detailed example.)
+Jane pays Her plan pays 100% 0% (See page 6 for a detailed